 - Say the alphabet

-The best choice for most Huntington Beach drivers is to politely decline to perform the FSTs and not provide further incriminating evidence.
-You may be arrested for DUI for refusing a breathalyzer test.
+The best choice for most Huntington Beach drivers is politely declining to perform the FSTs and not providing further incriminating evidence.
+However, you may be arrested for DUI for refusing a breathalyzer test.

 6. Write Down Everything You Can Remember